 Sugar Beach, A Viceroy Resort — St. Lucia

-To stay within sight of St. Lucia’s famed twin Piton peaks — right in the middle of them, in fact — and yet still on the beach (a number of the island’s luxury resorts are actually perched on hillsides high above the sea), book a stay at Sugar Beach, A Viceroy Resort.
-The property’s 86 rooms, villas and bungalows channel a breezy plantation style with white fabrics and romantic four-poster beds (beach bungalows are more contemporary), while its cuisine ranges from coconut shrimp and burgers at The Pier Bar to personalized tasting menus at The Great Room.
+To relax within sight of St. Lucia’s famed twin Piton peaks — right in the middle of them, in fact — and yet still on the beach (a number of the island’s luxury resorts are actually perched on hillsides high above the sea), book a stay at Sugar Beach, A Viceroy Resort.
+The property’s 86 rooms, villas and bungalows channel a breezy plantation style with white fabrics and romantic four-poster beds (beach bungalows are more contemporary), while its cuisine ranges from coconut shrimp, conch fritters and mini burgers at Bayside Bar to personalized tasting menus at The Great Room.

 Zoetry Agua Punta Cana — Dominican Republic

-An intimate all-inclusive resort — in the Dominican Republic, no less — might seem like an oxymoron, but Zoetry Agua Punta Cana manages to make it a reality, offering just 96 thatch-roofed suites with warm wood décor on a quiet stretch of beach near Punta Cana.
-Wellness is the focus here (although the resort is not adults-only) as lush palms rustle in the breeze, lagoon-style pools invite a relaxing dip, and four restaurants serve fresh local and international fare.
+Zoetry Agua Punta Cana is something you don’t come across all that often: an intimate all-inclusive resort — in the Dominican Republic, no less.
+Sun-seekers looking for an easy escape can find it at this laid-back resort offering just 96 thatch-roofed suites with warm wood décor on a quiet stretch of beach near Punta Cana.
+Wellness is the focus here (although the resort is not adults-only) as lush palms rustle in the breeze, lagoon-style pools invite a relaxing dip and five restaurants serve fresh local and international fare.

-It took exactly 50 years for the first overwater bungalows — those seductive thatch-roofed hideaways perched on stilts above a seductive lagoon that were first conceived in French Polynesia in 1967 — to appear in the Caribbean, and Jamaican all-inclusive pioneer Sandals deserves the credit.
-Its Montego Bay resort, Sandals Royal Caribbean, just debuted a dozen luxurious Over-the-Water Villas.
-And with their private infinity pools, floating hammocks, and personalized butler service (plus a lofty nightly rate to match) there’s really no reason to mingle — but you can, to enjoy eight restaurants, five bars and unlimited scuba diving and water sports.
+It took 50 years for the first overwater bungalows — those seductive thatch-roofed hideaways perched on stilts above a lagoon that were first conceived in French Polynesia in 1967 — to appear in the Caribbean, and Jamaican all-inclusive pioneer Sandals deserves the credit for introducing them at three of its properties.
+Our favorite is the spacious and secluded Sandals South Coast, which now has 12 Over-the-Water Honeymoon Butler Bungalows.
+And with their Tranquility Soaking Tub, hammock for two, easy ocean access and personalized butler service, there’s really no reason to mingle — but you can, to enjoy nine restaurants, seven bars, tennis courts, unlimited scuba diving and water sports and the view from the Over-the-Water Chapel (in case you want to say “I do”).

 Hilton Aruba Caribbean Resort & Casino — Aruba

-Fresh from a multi-million dollar renovation, the 357-room Hilton Aruba Caribbean Resort & Casino (formerly the Radisson) is at the center of the island’s fun-in-the-sun scene.
-From its prime location on Palm Beach (which offers proximity to dining, shopping and an overwater bar for sunset cocktails) to its architectural pedigree (it was designed in 1955 by Miami-based legend Morris Lapidus), this Caribbean beach resort is an ideal spot to experience this Dutch island’s playful side.
-The lushly landscaped pools are kiddie nirvana, while the eforea Spa and starlight-domed casino indulge the 18-and-older crowd.
+A $25 million renovation in late 2016 gave the 355-room Hilton Aruba Caribbean Resort & Casino (formerly the Radisson) a Caribbean contemporary vibe to match its prime locale at the center of the island’s fun-in-the-sun scene.
+From its setting on Palm Beach (which offers proximity to dining, shopping and an overwater bar for sunset cocktails) to its architectural pedigree (it was designed in 1955 by Miami-based legend Morris Lapidus), this family-friendly resort is an ideal spot to experience this Dutch island’s playful side.
+The lushly landscaped pools are kiddie nirvana, while the Eforea Spa and starlight-domed casino indulge the 18-and-older crowd.

 Grand Velas Riviera Maya — Mexico